theohbrothers/Position-ExplorerWindow/README.md

     >
     p.s.
 If your Taskbar is has *two or more rows* of icons, then change the above by multiples of 40 or 62.

 Q: Help!
-I am getting an error <code>'File C:\...Position-Explorer-Window.ps1 cannot be loaded because the execution of scripts is disabled on this system.
+Upon running the script I am getting an error <code>'File C:\...Position-Explorer-Window.ps1 cannot be loaded because the execution of scripts is disabled on this system.
 Please see "get-help about_signing" for more details.'</code>
 - You need to allow the execution of unverified scripts.
 Open Powershell as administrator, type <code>Set-ExecutionPolicy Unrestricted -Force</code> and press ENTER.
 Try running the script again.
 You can easily restore the security setting back by using <code>Set-ExecutionPolicy Undefined -Force</code>.

 Q: Help!
 Upon running the script I am getting an error <code>File C:\...Position-Explorer-Window.ps1 cannot be loaded.
 The file